songchunlin/en/vitae/index.md

 ## Awards & Honors

+-   2014     Poster Award of WERC National Conference, Mammalogical Society of China
 -   2013     Gold Award of the 9th Kingfisher Forum, China Ornithological Society
 -   2012     Award of Honor of the 1st Student Forum, CLS Zhejiang University
--   2011     Graduate of Merit in 2010-2011, Zhejiang
+-   2011     Graduate of Merit in 2010-2011, Zhejiang University
-    University
 -   2011     First-class Award of Honor for Graduate in 2010-2011, Zhejiang University
 -   2011     Gold Award of the 7th Kingfisher Forum, China Ornithological Society
 -   2009     Silver Award of the 5th Kingfisher Forum, China Ornithological Society
 -   2008     Ten Outstanding Research and Training Students, Zhejiang Normal University
--   2005     Excellent Student Cadre in 2004-2005, Zhejiang Normal
+-   2005     Excellent Student Cadre in 2004-2005, Zhejiang Normal  University
-    University
--   2005     Second-class Scholarship in 2004-2005, Zhejiang Normal
+-   2005     Second-class Scholarship in 2004-2005, Zhejiang Normal University
-    University
 -   2005     Excellent League Member in 2004, Zhejiang Normal University